 The following additional requirements for S-57 dataset conversion must be noted:

 The S-101 Feature Collision Regulations Limit can only be encoded using geometric primitive curve.
-During the automated conversion process, the boundary of the CTNARE of type area will be used to construct the curve geometry of the Collision Regulations Limit.
+During the automated conversion process, the boundary of the CTNARE of geometric primitive area will be used to construct the curve geometry of the Collision Regulations Limit.
 While a suitably configured converter may be capable of approximating a “median” of the area to determine the geometry of the converted curve in S-101, Data Producers will be required to check all converted instances of Collision Regulations Limit and amend the geometry as required.

 Nature reserves